-The QM Department and Data Unit captures and reviews data from several sources.
+The QM Department and Performance and Planning Department captures and reviews data from several sources.
 Primary mechanisms used to capture and compile data are the Family Safe Families Network (FSFN) and Mindshare.
-The Data Analyst, together with dedicated Data Specialist identifies and defines quality and compliance data elements to be collected, measured and/or evaluated.
+The Senior Director of Performance and Planning, the Data Analyst, together with the Data Specialists identifies and defines quality and compliance data elements to be collected, measured and/or evaluated.
 Appropriate data collection and measurement tools have been, and continue to be, developed in order to effectively analyze and communicate the strengths and weaknesses within a service, program or administrative department.
 The following are the tools/systems used to capture data and produce useful reports: